cesarhdz/wordpress-packages/README.md

 ````

-The you can run `$ composer install|update` and you get the following files installed:
+That's it, nwo you can run `$ composer install|update` and you get the following files installed:

     + vendor
         + composer